BarefootBKK/TabPagerManager-for-Android/README.md

   - replace the "new Fragment()" above with your own fragment.

-  - If you're in activity, use getSupportFragmentManager() to be the target fragmentManager.
+  - If you're in activity, use "getSupportFragmentManager()" to be the target fragmentManager.

-  - If you're in fragment, use getChildFragmentManager().
+  - If you're in fragment, use "getChildFragmentManager()".

 ### ***More***